LEARNING STRATEGIES

 Reflection

-Hart, C. (2018).
-Doing a literature review: Releasing the social science research imagination.
-2nd edition, London: Sage
+Hart, C. (2025).
+Doing a literature review: Releasing the Research Imagination, 3rd edition, London: Sage

 Vaughan, L. (2019).
 Practice-based Design Research, Bloomsbury